-In 2016, Evan Wasch, who is currently the Senior Vice President of Basketball Strategy & Analytics for the NBA, has presented the most recent challenges and improvements in NBA scheduling at MIT Sloan Sports Analytics Conference.
+Evan Wasch (Senior Vice President of Basketball Strategy & Analytics), who has taken over scheduling responsibilities after Matt Winick, has presented the most recent challenges and improvements in NBA scheduling at 2016 MIT Sloan Sports Analytics Conference.

-For the last few seasons, Evan Walsh, Tom Carelli (Senior Vice President of Broadcasting) and their colleagues have taken a much deeper look at arena availability so they could minimize the number of nights where a tired team will face a well-rested, fresh opponent.
-Starting from 17-18 season, an extra week is added to schedule with eliminating fourth game in five nights for the first time.
+For the last few seasons, Evan Walsh, Tom Carelli (Senior Vice President of Broadcasting) and their colleagues have dived deeper in to arena availability of 29 different buildings so they could minimize the number of nights where a tired team will face a well-rested, fresh opponent.
+Starting from the 2017-18 season, an extra week is added, which extends the 1230-game schedule to 176 days.
+With doing so, fourth game in five nights are eliminated for the first time in NBA history.